mnot/I-D/rfc5988bis/draft.md

 # Using the Link Header with the HTML Format

-HTML motivated the original syntax of the Link header, and many of the design decisions in this document are driven by a desire to stay compatible with these uses.
+HTML motivated the original syntax of the Link header, and many of the design decisions in this document are driven by a desire to stay compatible with it.

 In HTML, the link element can be mapped to links as specified here by using the "href" attribute for the target URI, and "rel" to convey the relation type, as in the Link header.
 The context of